FULL SPOILERS AHEAD

 Man, I thought the previous episodes of this series were politically charged, but Sam’s speech about how those in power govern without a care for how the powerless suffer was so good.
 Sponsored by the state or not, the position of Captain America carries a weight to it, and getting berated by the new one in public after he saves your ass apparently gets shit done.
 Politicians who feel shame?
 What a world to live in!
 Too bad the world almost ends every few years due to some supervillain, but still.

 While WandaVision wrapped up most threads and those that were still dangling were obviously leading to future movies–in this case, 2022’s Doctor Strange in the Multiverse of Madness and The Marvels (AKA Captain Marvel 2)–Captain America and the Winter Soldier absolutely feels like the start of something.
 But will there be a second season?
-Nothing has been confirmed and no second season has been scheduled, but this is something that could absolutely continue, filling in more details about Sam, Bucky, John Walker, and even Sharon leading up to the recently announced Captain America 4 (which we have no solid details on when that’s happening).
+Nothing has been confirmed and no second season has been scheduled, but this is something that could absolutely continue, filling in more details about Sam, Bucky, John Walker, and even Sharon leading up to the recently announced Captain America: New World Order (set to come out May 2024).
 In fact, the more I think about it, we have no actual idea when we’ll see these characters next.
 Cameos are absolutely a thing that can happen–apparently the Contessa may have a cameo in Black Widow–but leaving these characters alone for too long would be an absolute mistake.

 So Sharon Carter’s a villain now, huh?
 I mean, it does sadly make some sense as apparently all the people she teamed up with in Captain America: Civil War absolutely abandoned her… Steve spent two years running from the government and never gave her a call or checked in?
 Yeah, okay, I’d probably get bitter enough that gaining power through dubious means would sound pretty reasonable.
 This is a pretty big departure from her in the comics, where she’s been a loyal and trustworthy friend/lover to Captain America (with one exception, but I’ll get to that).
 First appearing in Tales of Suspense #75 (1966)–which was also the first appearance of Batroc the Leaper–she was an undercover agent of SHIELD who was introduced as Peggy Carter’s younger sister.
 This got changed to Peggy’s niece due to the sliding timeline nature of comics, because tying a character to a specific real world date can create problems (see the Punisher no longer having been in the Vietnam War).
 Anyway, she and Cap had a long term on-again-off-again relationship until she killed him.
 It was actually brainwashing orchestrated by the Red Skull, but she was the one who pulled the trigger and killed Steve after the Civil War event.
 Cap got better and the two hashed it out.
 She later was director of SHIELD for a few minutes before Steve took over the job, but really, who hasn’t been director of SHIELD?
 Then she got aged due to alternate reality stuff and is now helping Cap as a member of the Daughters of Liberty, a team of some of the most iconic Marvel female superheroes led by… Peggy Carter?
 Wait, she’s alive?
 And now younger than Sharon?
 And sometimes has a nose ring?
 Look, comic books are really fucking dumb (and I love them for it).